emqx/emqx-docs/en_US/data-integration/data-bridge-mysql.md

 10. Click the **Create** button to complete the Sink configuration.
 A new Sink will be added to the **Action Outputs.**

 11. Back on the **Create Rule** page, verify the configured information.
 Click the **Create** button to generate the rule.
-The rule you created is shown in the rule list and the **status** should be connected.

 You have now successfully created the rule.
 You can see the newly created rule on the **Integration** -> **Rules** page.
 Click the **Actions(Sink)** tab and you can see the new MySQL Sink.

 You can also click **Integration** -> **Flow Designer** to view the topology and you can see that the messages under topic `t/#`  are sent and saved to MySQL.

-### Event Recording
+## Create a Rule with MySQL Sink for Events Recording

+This section demonstrates how to create a rule for recording the clients' online/offline status and saving the events data to the MySQL table `emqx_client_events` via a configured Sink.

-The steps for creating the rule and Sink for event recording are the same as those for message storage, except for the configured rule and SQL template for inserting the data.
+The rule creation steps are similar to those in [Creating a rule with MySQL Sink for Message Storage](#create-a-rules-with-mysql-sink-for-message-storage) except for the SQL rule syntax and SQL template.

 To create a rule for online/offline status recording, you can enter the following statement in the **SQL Editor**: